rollkit/rollkit/docs/lazy-adr/adr-001-node-interface.md

 - Pros:
   - May be possible to avoid Tendermint issues
-  - Should be possible to avoid dependency on Tendermint in rollmint
+  - Should be possible to avoid dependency on Tendermint in Rollkit
   - Changes probably limited to cosmos-sdk (not required in tendermint/lazyledger-core)
 - Cons:
   - Reinventing the wheel